Lesson 2: How to maximise your savings with the Optimal Savings Model

 Few accounts require a set contribution (minimum deposit) in order to open them and others require that your funds never fall below a certain amount (minimum balance).

 Many banks charge fees to keep account open and functioning.
 These fees are generally charged monthly and can be waived with some types of accounts like internet savings accounts or cash managements accounts that have over a certain amount in them or that receive a minimum monthly deposit.

-These accounts are almost a hybrid of transaction and internet savings accounts - so long as you have a sizeable bank account (typically at least AUD$5,000), you won’t pay account-keeping fees while enjoying a high interest rate and still being able to access your money through a debit/bank card, usually with free transactions as well.
+These accounts are almost a hybrid of transaction and online savings accounts - so long as you have a sizeable bank account (typically at least AUD$5,000), you won’t pay account-keeping fees while enjoying a high interest rate and still being able to access your money through a debit/bank card, usually with free transactions as well.

-Step 1: Research & compare
+Step 1: Research and compare

 Find the account with the highest maximum variable rate p.a. (more than likely an internet savings account).

 You’ll need a few personal details like your name, date of birth (D.O.B), address and tax file number (TFN) and you might want to download that bank’s smartphone app to keep up with your finances on the go.

 You’ll want to port over as much of your savings as you’re willing to put away - ideally, you won’t be taking out of this new account too much as you can only access the funds via electronic transfers.